 President & Vice President

-Jeff, John and Kay's son, joined the staff in June 2006 as a funeral director.
-In 2010 Jeff and Leslie stepped into the role of leading the funeral homes.
+Jeff Smith joined the staff in June 2006 as a funeral director.
+In 2010 Jeff and his wife Leslie stepped into the role of leading the funeral homes.
 They plan to continue the legacy of the funeral home.
-Jeff graduated from the University of Arkansas with a Bachelor's Degree in Small Business Management and the University of Memphis with a MBA.
-He is proud to carry on the Smith family tradition of funeral service and the proud father of three children, Hayden, Kaylee, and Sawyer.
-As Vice President, Leslie adds her motherly touch to our Smith Family.
+Jeff graduated from the University of Arkansas with a Bachelor's Degree in Small Business Management and the University of Memphis with an MBA.
+He is proud to carry on the Smith family tradition of funeral service.
+He and Leslie are the proud parents of three children, Hayden, Kaylee, and Sawyer.
+As Vice President, Leslie adds her motherly touch to the Smith Family.

 A fourth-generation funeral director, Brad has been a resident of Little Rock for over 58 years.
 He attended the University of Arkansas - Little Rock, and he has served as a funeral director for 37 years.